 - individuals who have a strong connection to the group such as the spouses of members, but are not native title holders themselves.

-- Requiring applicants to be nominated by existing members;
+- applicants must be nominated by existing members

-- Having directors approve new members by consensus;
+- roving (interchanging) directors approve new members by consensus

-- Having members to approve new applications for membership at a general meeting; and
+- members approve new membership applications at a general meeting

 To become a member a person must: